 But about a month later, everything changed.
 I was sitting outside on a beautiful, sunny day when I stopped the battle with my mind and became present to the moment.
 All of a sudden, I was looking at the blades of grass, the sky and my dogs in a whole new way, seeing everything as a gift.
 There was no fight or suffering, just a blissful space of silence, peace and stillness.

 I was fascinated and wanted to know more, so I started investigating mindfulness and meditation.
 Every day, I’d create some time to be still, tune in to the moment and appreciate the treasures it had to offer, and as time went by, I could feel myself getting well.
 During my meditations, I’d focus on my breath, imagining that I was inhaling the sun’s healing energy?and exhaling any toxicity.

 Six weeks after the surgery, my neurosurgeon rang to say it was time to consider treatment for my bone cancer, so I went in for a full-body scan.
 The result?
 There was no trace of cancer.

 Part of me wasn’t surprised: I had absolute belief in the healing power of mindfulness and meditation.

 My experience inspired me to create a CD, ‘Simple Meditation for Busy People’, so I could share meditation with others.
-It costs nothing but really does give you everything.”
+It makes for a wonderful gift at anytime’.

 This excerpt appeared in the Prevention Magazine article titled ‘Thoroughly Modern Meditation’, November 2013.
 You can download the article here.